 Find all the best Monstera Plant Care Tips and Tricks here!

 14. Staghorn Fern

 Photo cred via Etsy (where you can buy this exact one!)

 Another member of the fern family (like the Bird’s Nest), the Staghorn Fern loves humidity!
-This plant does best in bright to moderate indirect light to do well so keep it near a window but out of direct sun!
+This plant does best in bright to moderate indirect light, so keep it near a window but out of direct sun.

 15. Chinese Evergreen